 I would also point out that we have recently published ‘The Squadrons and Units of the Fleet Air Arm’ (available via the Air-Britain website only) – a definitive book which gives detailed histories for all units.
 We would be grateful if you could give this a plug in whatever response you give.
 It is a must-have for anyone with an interest in FAA (including RCN and RAN) history.”

-He also included a second photo which was taken a few seconds after the one above, taken from page of that book (which includes information on the RAN FAA).
+He also included a second photo, taken from page of that book (which includes information on the RAN FAA).
 We thank both Richard and Lee for their information.

 In all 124 Wyverns were delivered to the Royal Navy, of which 39 were lost during a relatively short service life of just 5 years – as Richard correctly pointed out, it had a very chequered safety record.
 This version of the Wyvern was powered by the Armstrong-Siddeley Python 3500hp gas-turbine engine driving a contra-rotating prop.